Fabrice Ziolkowski: Personal

-Ziolkowski resides in France with his partner Luli Barzman (daughter of Ben Barzman and Norma Barzman).
+Ziolkowski resides in France with his spouse Luli Barzman (daughter of Ben Barzman and Norma Barzman).
 He met Barzman at UCLA; the two have collaborated on various projects for years, from screenwriting to producing and directing documentaries.

-He has a daughter, Marina Ziolkowski, now a third-generation filmmaker in the family.
+His daughter, Marina Ziolkowski, is now a third-generation filmmaker in the family.

 Works

-Ziolkowski is best known for his screenplay of the internationally acclaimed feature animation film The Secret of Kells.
+Ziolkowski is best known for his screenplay of the acclaimed animated film The Secret of Kells.
 The Hollywood Reporter described it as a "stirring tale" of "universal themes of the transcendent power of imagination and following one's dreams" in an "Irish-legend-and-lore-laced script " The New York Times noted that "A gentle spirit of syncretism suffuses The Secret of Kells."
 Variety called it a "Gorgeous hand-drawn 2D animation, which is so retro that it looks like a direct descendent of the medieval illuminated manuscript tradition, perfectly complements its tale...
 A tour-de-force."

-His documentary L.A.X. continues to receive notice: film scholar David James has called it "a disabused, skeptical rendering of the city’s grittier underside" which reveals "the noir realities behind the sunshine."
+His documentary L.A.X. continues to receive notice: film scholar David James has called it "a disabused, skeptical rendering of the city's grittier underside" which reveals "the noir realities behind the sunshine."
 It has been described as "an essay" on Los Angeles, an "experimental documentary, and "a fictional structure... a journey through the city."